- Four data plans with speeds up to 25Mbps, ranging from $49.99 to $129.99

 - Reasonable Pricing: Compared to its closest competitor, Viasat, HughesNet’s internet prices are easier on the wallet.
 Plans start at $49.99, with each plan reaching speeds up to 25Mbps.
 In some areas, Viasat offers an unlimited data plan with up to 30Mbps speeds, but it’ll cost you $150 ($100 for the first three months).
 And its unlimited plans aren’t available in all areas.
 Its more common plans start at $50 ($30 for the first three months) for speeds up to 12Mbps.
 At this time, HughesNet is still more cost-effective, and more reliable, than Viasat.

 - Two-Year Contract: Currently, HughesNet requires a 24-month contract across all plans.
 If you wish to cancel your service before your contract is up, then you must pay an early termination fee.
-This fee starts at $400 and decreases by $15 a month for each month of service.
-So, cancelling six months into your contract will incur a $310 fee.
+This fee is $400 if you cancel within the first three months.
+After that, it decreases by $15 for each month of service.
+So, cancelling six months into your contract will incur a $355 fee.
 If you don’t return your equipment, an additional $300 is charged on top of your cancellation fee.

 - Plan Flexibility: Unlike other internet service providers, HughesNet lets customers upgrade or downgrade their plans at no additional cost.
 When upgrading to a higher data plan, HughesNet will prorate the customer’s bill.
 This flexibility is great if you’re a first time satellite internet user and aren’t sure which plan works for you.
 It gives you the chance to choose one plan, see just how much data you’re using on a monthly basis, and make adjustments from there.